von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 ## Set Up
 Prior knowledge of HTML, CSS, and Deluge will be helpful.
 For this example, we will use the Accounts and Contacts modules, but any modules could be used.
-You will need to have set up:
+We will set up the following:

-* A Zoho Creator form with the following:
+* A Zoho Creator form with:
   * a note field
   * an Account ID field
+* User input workflow to initalize the table

+You will need to have in place:

-* CRM oauth connection
+* CRM oauth connection in Creator